(1) A company's register of secretaries must contain the following particulars in the case of an individual—

 the title may be stated instead of his Christian name (or other forename) and surname or in addition to either or both of them.

-(3) For the purposes of this section a “former name” means a name by which the individual
+(3) For the purposes of this section a “former name”

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.